Eastern District of New York

 Southern District of New York

-Consumer plaintiffs scored in a major antitrust class action settlement with Sirius XM Radio Inc. in a case that had nearly gone to trial in May 2011.
+Consumer plaintiffs scored in a major antitrust class action settlement with Sirius XM Radio Inc. in a case that was on the verge of trial in May 2011.
 The class, which was made up of some 15 million subscribers of Sirius XM, claimed that the company broke antitrust laws by raising prices shortly after the 2008 merger between Sirius Satellite Radio and XM Satellite Radio.
 Presently, Sirius XM is the nation’s only satellite radio company.
 The case was filed on December 7, 2009.

 The plaintiff subscribers claimed that the company violated antitrust laws and was a merger “to monopolize and eliminate competition” in the satellite radio market.
 The plaintiffs pointed out that before the merger, Sirius XM Chief Executive Officer Mel Karmazin convinced regulators not to block the deal by promising in congressional testimony in 2007 that “the combined company will not raise prices” and that the merger would actually result in “lower prices and more choice for the consumer…” However, the plaintiffs contended, following the merger Sirius XM “quickly reversed course and exercised its new-found monopoly power” by raising prices as much as 15-40% and eliminating multiple radio stations, which reduced consumer choice.